This post for Creamy Spinach Artichoke Soup is sponsored by MobiSave. All opinions are my own.

 - 6 cups vegetable broth

-- 1 (12-oz.) package Barilla Collezione Three Cheese Tortellini
+- 1 (12-ounce) package Barilla Collezione Three Cheese Tortellini

-- 1 (14-oz.) can quartered artichoke hearts, well drained and roughly chopped
+- 1 (14-ounce) can quartered artichoke hearts, well drained and roughly chopped

 - 2 cups lightly packed spinach, chopped